jsc1989git/ipt-group2/README.md

 - Google OAuth 2.0
 - JWT for token-based authentication
 - In-memory caching
-- PostgreSQL database (or your database of choice)
+- SQLite database (or your database of choice)

 ## Design Patterns